hermonochy/Rescueland/The Planet File.md

 Atmospere: Nitrogen 90%, Hydrogen 8%, Oxygen 1%

-General: The entire planet is sometimes covered in the largest FFG known in history.
-If an invasion is attempted, they must collect right infront of the FFG until it expires.
+General: This is the first of the three 'superpowers', along with Helucky and Recola.
+Rescueland specialises in quality of their troops, even if they have the smallest army.
+The entire planet is sometimes covered in the largest FFG known in history.
+If an invasion is attempted, they must collect right in front of the FFG until it expires if a successful invasion is to be attempted.

 ## Hermonochy